letscodeshivansh/spartan-advance-ai-assistant/README.md

 - Web Search Integration where **Chat-GPT can't**
 - Can directly open any desired site where **Chat-GPT can't**

-### (Note: Some of the feature may not be working efficiently, but I'm working on it)
+### (Note: Some of the feature might not be working efficiently, but I'm working on it)

 ## Prerequisites 🗒️